OpenLiberty/ci.gradle/README.md

 ### Examples

-The following example shows what propertie will be uninstall the [`mongodb-2.0`](https://developer.ibm.com/wasdev/downloads/#asset/features-com.ibm.websphere.appserver.mongodb-2.0)
+The following example shows what properties must be set up to uninstall the [`mongodb-2.0`](https://developer.ibm.com/wasdev/downloads/#asset/features-com.ibm.websphere.appserver.mongodb-2.0)
-Feature to your server:
+Feature from your server:

 ```groovy
 apply plugin: 'liberty'